KIT-Workflows/DFT-VASP/README.md

 When publishing results obtained with DFT-VASP WaNo, please consider citing it. [![DOI](https://zenodo.org/badge/341835878.svg)](https://zenodo.org/badge/latestdoi/341835878)

 # DFT-VASP
-The DFT-VASP WaNo implements a wide range of methods available within the VASP code, one of the most widely used electronic structure programs.
-This WaNo allows experienced and inexperienced users to perform DFT calculations without requiring a deep understanding of VASP functionalities and specifications.
-The POSCAR file is the single mandatory file as the input of the WaNo.
-All the remaining VASP input files are automatically generated or loaded from an external source.

-<a class="btn" href="https://example.com">Click me!</a>
+The DFT-VASP WaNo is a user-friendly tool that enables the performance of Density Functional Theory calculations using the widely-used VASP code without the need for a thorough understanding of VASP's functionalities and specifications.
+It offers a variety of methods and only requires the POSCAR file as mandatory input, with all other VASP input files being generated or loaded automatically.
+The commonly generated outputs include the OUTCAR, CONTCAR, CHGCAR, and POTCAR files and a lightweight, human-readable database in the `yml` extension, named vasp_results, that contains key information about the simulation.